VigneshVSV/hololinked/README.md

 ### Description

-For beginners - `hololinked` is a server side pythonic tool suited for instrumentation control and data acquisition over network, especially with HTTP.
+`hololinked` is a server side pythonic tool suited for instrumentation control and data acquisition over network, especially with HTTP.
 If you have a requirement to control and capture data from your hardware/instrumentation, show the data in a browser/dashboard, provide a GUI or run automated scripts, `hololinked` can help.
 Even for isolated applications or a small lab setup without networking concepts, one can still separate the concerns of the tools that interact with the hardware & the hardware itself.
-<br/> <br/>
-For those familiar with RPC & web development - This package is an implementation of a ZeroMQ-based Object Oriented RPC with customizable HTTP end-points.
-A dual transport in both ZMQ and HTTP is provided to maximize flexibility in data type, serialization and speed, although HTTP is preferred for networked applications.
-If one is looking for an object oriented approach towards creating components within a control or data acquisition system, or an IoT device, one may consider this package.

 [![Documentation Status](https://readthedocs.org/projects/hololinked/badge/?version=latest)](https://hololinked.readthedocs.io/en/latest/?badge=latest) [![PyPI](https://img.shields.io/pypi/v/hololinked?label=pypi%20package)](https://pypi.org/project/hololinked/) [![PyPI - Downloads](https://img.shields.io/pypi/dm/hololinked)](https://pypistats.org/packages/hololinked) [![codecov](https://codecov.io/gh/VigneshVSV/hololinked/graph/badge.svg?token=JF1928KTFE)](https://codecov.io/gh/VigneshVSV/hololinked)
 <br>